mmouterde/sqlite-replication/README.md

 - note that `_forkParent` is not required in server storage and could be removed
 - API should return deleted documents !
 Ensure no deletion, just add a `deletedAt` timestamp instead
 - API should return documents in a predicable order.
 If you use SQL like database use `ORDER BY "updatedAt", "id"`
-- drop foreign constraints, sorry but it's not relevant in a distributed context
+- You would probably have to drop foreign constraints, it's not relevant in a distributed context, specially once you have circular relations
-- ensure `id` type and filled in a compatible way with distributed context (prefer UUID or similar)
+- ensure `id` is filled in a compatible way with distributed context (prefer UUID or similar)

 ### Server Example with node Express API